gjbex/Fortran-MOOC/practice/Week_03/user_defined_types.md

 ## Question 3

-Note that the `sizeof` intrinsic function is a GNU extension, so you should use it in production code.
+Note that the `sizeof` intrinsic function is a GNU extension, so you should not use it in production code.

 Consider the following program: